sarken/frontend-docs-test/front-end-user-guide.md

 ### Interactions

 Interactions are means through which users provide us information.
 Generally, this means forms and form elements.
-We also have a few JavaScript-based tools that help users fill out forms (e.g. the tag autocomplete, a calendar widget, a drag-and-drop for reordering series or chapters) that we include here, since they serve as custom form elements.
+We also have a few JavaScript-based tools that help users fill out forms (e.g., the tag autocomplete, a calendar widget, a drag-and-drop for reordering series or chapters) that we include here, since they serve as custom form elements.

 ### Actions

-Actions are links, buttons, and the elements that contain the links and buttons (e.g. lists that hold pagination links).
-For convenience, we include submit buttons here rather than in interactions; we often display links and submit buttons side-by-side (e.g. the Subscribe option on a work is an input and the Share option next to it is a link) and thus style them similarly.
+Actions are links, buttons, and the elements that contain the links and buttons (e.g., lists that hold pagination links).
+For convenience, we include submit buttons here rather than in interactions; we often display links and submit buttons side-by-side (e.g., the Subscribe option on a work is an input and the Share option next to it is a link) and thus style them similarly.

 ### Modifiers

 The next two stylesheets, 09-roles-states and 10-types-groups primarily contain modifiers.
-The stylesheet named 10-types-groups also contains groups, but this needs to be reorganized.
+The stylesheet named 10-types-groups also contains groups.

 #### States

 States modify the appearance of an element based on its status: whether an inbox message has been read, whether a tag is canonical, whether a list can be expanded.
-These classes tend to be non-permanent, changing based on user actions (e.g. a work stops being `.draft` once it is posted).
+These classes tend to be non-permanent, changing based on user actions (e.g., a work stops being `.draft` once it is posted).

 #### Types